 Leadership auditions for RANK LEADERS will take place during the audition mini-camp.
 Anyone interested in auditioning for one of four rank leader positions or one of six assistant rank leader positions should review the audition information letter.
 All individuals will be required to go through the same audition process which will take place during rehearsal on Saturday, as well as the ensemble audition on Sunday.

-Selection will be based upon four categories and will be judged by an impartial panel of professional judges including some not directly involved with the WVU Color Guard program.
+Selection will be based upon four categories and will be judged by a panel of professional judges potentially including some not directly involved with the WVU Color Guard program.
 The category breakdown is: